 Day 7 – 9: My New Friend Fibre

 This happened to be the week Alanna mentioned shirataki noodles to me, noodles with no calories, no sugar and no fat.
-Gasp!
+The Wonder!
 Desperate for a meal without steamed chicken, I picked up a package and curated a ‘pasta’.
 A spicy marinara with organic beef, shitake mushrooms, tomatoes, fresh basil, garlic, onion and oodles of ‘noodles’…It was delicious.

 Day 10 – 13: Week-two Weigh-in

-We followed the typical hCG weight loss trend I see with my patients; weigh in #2 produced fewer pounds loss but the scale is still going down.
+We followed the typical hCG weight loss trend I see with my patients; weigh in #2 produced fewer pounds lost but the scale is still going down.
 Alanna and I have lost approximately the same amount of weight and inches so far, 9 pounds, 8.5 inches.

 We are feeling great.

 I’ve also now started to notice a difference in my appearance.
 My energy and mental clarity is the best it’s been in a long time, no bloating despite slower digestion, my mood is cheery despite no fun foods.

 I feel good; really, really good.
 I swear my teeth are whiter too.

 Day 14 – 16: Ok I Cheated … Halloween Candy, Chocolate & Cheese